 The Devil’s Pool at Victoria Falls should be the new idiom for the saying “Between a rock and a hard place” because that, in a very literal and figurative sense, is what it is.
-However, the idiom refers to a dilemma and although swimming in the Devil’s Pool and sitting on its rocky ledge is enough to test the courage of the most intrepid person, the decision to embrace this experience is an easy one.
+However, the idiom refers to a dilemma, and although swimming in the Devil’s Pool and sitting on its rocky ledge is enough to test the courage of the most fearless person, the decision to embrace this experience is an easy one.

 It is an encounter with the raw force of nature that awakens in you a sense of bold adventure.
-Getting up close and personal with the beautiful, yet ferociously powerful falls was one of the many highlights of an unforgettable stay at Tongabezi Lodge in Zambia, in whose garden lies the vast Zambezi River and its magnificent creation, the Victoria Falls.
+Getting up close and personal with the beautiful, yet ferociously mighty falls was one of the many highlights of an unforgettable stay at Tongabezi Lodge in Zambia, in whose garden lies the vast Zambezi River and its magnificent creation, the Victoria Falls.

-Upon arrival at Livingstone Island and, after a quick and necessary change into our swimming gear (and a very essential inspection of the aptly named “loo with a view”), we were whisked off to the edge of the river, right in the heart of the smoke that thunders.
-Entranced by the beautiful mist-like smoke we tentatively followed our guide to the rocky edge.
+Upon arrival at Livingstone Island and, after a quick and necessary change into our swimming gear (and an essential inspection of the aptly named “loo with a view”), we were whisked off to the edge of the river, right in the heart of the smoke that thunders.
+Entranced by the beautiful mist-like smoke, we tentatively followed our guide to the rocky edge.
 On his expert instruction and supervision we made our merry way into the warm and welcoming water of the Zambezi River, enjoying the songs of birds and sounds of the wild yet gentle water.
 Our guide professionally ensured that the brief swim (at times against the strength of the current) and small rock scramble to the pool was effected safely and efficiently.

-After our death defying swim and incredible “bucket list” experience we were ravenous and, to our delight, were treated to a Benedict breakfast on Livingstone Island.
+After our death-defying swim and incredible “bucket list” experience we were ravenous and, to our delight, were treated to a Benedict breakfast on Livingstone Island.
 A perfect ending to one of the best and most memorable experiences of my life – and of course, because I HAD to, I did my yoga dancer pose in front of the falls.